MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/sql-server-import-extension.md

     ![Input file](media/sql-server-import-extension/import-wizard-input-file.png)

 2. The wizard will generate a preview based on the first 50 rows.
 Select **Next** to proceed or create new columns calculated based on the contents of existing columns by selecting **Create derived column**.
-See the section on [Derived columns](#derived-columns) for more information.
+For more information, see the section on [Derived columns](#derived-columns).

     ![Preview data](media/sql-server-import-extension/import-wizard-preview-data.png)